 To satisfactorily answer such questions, mapping and clustering techniques are often used in a combined fashion.
 Various different approaches are possible.
-One approach is to construct a map in which the individual nodes in a network are shown and to display a clustering of the nodes on top of the map, for example by marking off areas in the map that correspond with clusters (e.g., McCain, 1990; White & Griffith, 1981) or by coloring nodes based on the cluster to which they belong (e.g., Leydesdorff & Rafols, 2009; Van Eck, Waltman, Dekker, & Van den Berg, in press).
+One approach is to construct a map in which the individual nodes in a network are shown and to display a clustering of the nodes on top of the map, for example by marking off areas in the map that correspond with clusters (e.g., McCain, 1990; White & Griffith, 1981) or by coloring nodes based on the cluster to which they belong (e.g., Leydesdorff & Rafols, 2009; Van Eck, Waltman, Dekker, & Van den Berg, 2010).
 Another approach is to first cluster the nodes in a network and to then construct a map in which clusters of nodes are shown.
-This approach is for example taken in the work of Small et al. (e.g., Small, Sweeney, & Greenlee, 1985) and in earlier work of our own institute (e.g., Noyons, Moed, & Van Raan, 1999).
-A third approach is to first construct a map in which the individual nodes in a network are shown and to then cluster the nodes based on their coordinates in the map (e.g., Boyack, Klavans, & Börner, 2005; Klavans & Boyack, 2006).
+This approach is for example taken in the work of Small and colleagues (e.g., Small, Sweeney, & Greenlee, 1985) and in earlier work of our own institute (e.g., Noyons, Moed, & Van Raan, 1999).